Virtual Excursion | Animal Classification and Adaptations

 - The impact of humans on places, habitats and ecosystems

 This Virtual Excursion program includes a free 30-minute student webinar.
 A Zoo teacher will run a workshop for your students and answer their questions.
-Students won’t be on camera and will talk via a chat box.
+Students won’t be on camera and will type their questions and ideas.

 Student webinars for this program run every week on: